 Sociology of Death and Dying

 This course explores the social and cultural aspects of death, dying and bereavement.
 It surveys key theoretical perspectives, historical and cross cultural comparisons, and major studies in the field of human mortality.
 It explores rituals, social taboos, and other cultural practices relating to the social organisation of death and dying.
-Other issues include the lack of public openness and discussion about human mortality, the medicalisation of death and dying, the euthanasia debate, ethical and existential reflections on the social management of death and dying.
+Other issues include the lack of public openness and discussion about human mortality, the medicalisation of death and dying, the euthanasia debate, and ethical and existential reflections on the social management of death and dying.

 1. Critically discuss contemporary sociological debates about death and dying;